A Sort of Homecoming (song): Influence

 Coldplay lead singer Chris Martin wrote for Rolling Stone magazine's 100 Greatest Artists of All Time the section on U2, saying: "I don't buy weekend tickets to Ireland and hang out in front of their gates, but U2 are the only band whose entire catalogue I know by heart.
-The first song on The Unforgettable Fire, "A Sort of Homecoming", I know backward and forward—it's so rousing, brilliant and beautiful.
+The first song on The Unforgettable Fire, "A Sort of Homecoming", I know backward and forward — it's so rousing, brilliant and beautiful.
 It's one of the first songs I played to my unborn baby."
 Pearl Jam have covered the song on numerous occasions with lead singer Eddie Vedder often playing it by himself on guitar.

 Live performances

 The live premiere of "A Sort of Homecoming" came during The Unforgettable Fire Tour on 17 September 1984.
 When played live, the song would start with just The Edge playing while Bono sang.
 After the first verse, the rest of the band would join in.

 It was performed regularly on the rest of The Unforgettable Fire Tour, typically after "The Electric Co.", and was played occasionally on the first two legs of the next tour, The Joshua Tree Tour.
 It was dropped from the band's live set on 27 June 1987 and did not reappear again until the second leg of the Elevation Tour in 2001.

-It was played live again for the first time in 14 years during the band's homecoming gig at Slane Castle in Ireland on 25 August 2001, however the performance didn't go well with Bono struggling to recall its original lyrical construction.
+It was played live again for the first time in 14 years during the band's homecoming gig at Slane Castle in Ireland on 25 August 2001, however the performance did not go well with Bono struggling to recall its original lyrical construction.
 It made only one more Elevation Tour appearance, when at a concert at the Oakland Arena on 16 November 2001 a fan was invited up on stage by the band to perform on an acoustic guitar, and he began playing the song impromptu.
-U2 played along but Bono's recollection of the lyrics was even worse than at the Slane Castle gig three months earlier, with him admitting as much mid-song to the audience, and he re-coursed to improvised word-play instead, during which he cited Van Morrison's work as a source of inspiration for the song originally.
+U2 played along but Bono's recollection of the lyrics was even worse than at the Slane Castle gig three months earlier, with him admitting as much mid-song to the audience, and he re-coursed to improvised wordplay instead, during which he cited Van Morrison's work as a source of inspiration for the song originally.
 A Sort of Homecoming was not performed again until opening night of The Joshua Tree Tour 2017, where it has been performed occasionally in alternation with "Bad."

 A live version of the track is found on 1985's four-track EP, Wide Awake in America.
 It is also the only song with lyrics inside the sleeve for the album.